Kazakhstan entry requirements for United States passport holders

 US passport holders can enter Kazakhstan without a visa for stays up to 30 days.
 This policy is in effect for 2026.
 Just show up with a valid passport and a return ticket.

 Your passport needs to be valid for the full duration of your stay in Kazakhstan.
-Airlines check this at check-in.
-If your passport expires sooner, renew it before you travel.
+Airlines at US departure gates will check this before issuing a boarding pass.

 Required